OSEA Collective Bargaining Agreement

 ARTICLE 23 COURT APPEARANCES

-If an employee is called for jury duty or is subpoenaed as a witness in a court case in which the employee personally is not involved, the employee will be entitled to reimbursement by the District at the straight-time hourly rate of his/her regular job, for the hours of work necessarily lost as a result of court appearance or duty, less the amount of reimbursement paid by the court, excluding mileage reimbursement allowed by the court.
+If an employee is called for jury duty or is subpoenaed as a witness in a court case in which the employee personally is not involved, the employee will be entitled to reimbursement by the District at the straight-time hourly rate of their regular job, for the hours of work necessarily lost as a result of court appearance or duty, less the amount of reimbursement paid by the court, excluding mileage reimbursement allowed by the court.
 A copy of the subpoena shall be filed with Human Resources.

 ARTICLE 24 GROUP INSURANCE BENEFITS